Analysis | Trump was the interrupter-in-chief at Tuesday’s debate. It wasn’t close.

-“Well, and him too,” Trump retorted, referring to Joe Biden.
+“Well, and him, too,” Trump retorted, referring to Joe Biden.

 “Well, frankly, you’ve been doing more interrupting than he has,” Wallace responded.